 Target satellites wouldn't need to be specially equipped in advance, he adds, since these magnetic tugboats could take advantage of electromagnetic components, known as "magnetorquers," that help many satellites adjust their orientation.
 "These are standard issue aboard many low-orbiting satellites," Fabacher says.

 This isn't the first concept to involve magnetism.
-Japan's space agency (JAXA) recently tested a different magnet-based idea, for example, a 2,300-foot electrodynamic tether extended from a cargo spacecraft.
-That test failed, but apparently because the tether didn't release, not necessarily due to a flaw in the idea itself.
+Japan's space agency (JAXA) tested a different magnet-based idea, a 2,300-foot electrodynamic tether extended from a cargo spacecraft.
+That test failed, but it failed because the tether didn't release, not necessarily due to a flaw in the idea itself.

 Grabby gecko bots